ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 **Handheld Micriophone Usgae:**

-- Press power button to turn on the microphone; long press to turn off.
+- Press the power button to turn on the microphone; long press to turn off.
 - Press **once** to switch channels; press **three** times quickly to enter pairing mode,, and press **once more** to exit pairing mode.

 **Paring Instructions**:

 Please note that the microphones are pre-configured before shipping.
-Unless necessary, there is no need to re-pair them.
+Unless necessary, there is no need to repair them.

 1. Before pairing, ensure all NMP antennas are fully extended.
 Point the microphone at the UHF antenna (the longest one) for pairing.

-2. Ensure NMP main power is off before paring.
+2. Ensure the NMP main power is off before paring.

    > You may use the Touch Panel to power off the NMP's main power

-3. Press power button **three** times quickly to enter pairing mode.
+3. Press the power button **three** times quickly to enter pairing mode.

 4. Immediately power on NMP using Touch Panel, then the microphone will automatically pair with NMP( (the NMP has a built-in receiver).